texastribune/data-visuals-create/README.md

 This is the directory of all the configuration and tasks that power the kit.
 You probably do not need to ever go in here!
 (And eventually this will be abstracted away.)

+#### data/

+Where data downloaded and processed with `npm run data:fetch` ends up.
+You are also free to manually (or via your own scripts!) put data files here - they will get pulled in too!
+Be aware that the only compatible data files that belong here are ones that [`quaff`](https://github.com/rdmurphy/quaff) knows how to consume, otherwise it will ignore them.

 #### workspace/

 The `workspace` directory is for storing all of your analysis, production and raw data files.
-It's important to use this directory for these files (instead of `assets` or `data`) so we can keep them out of GitHub.
+It's important to use this directory for these files (instead of `app/assets/` or `data/`) so we can keep them out of GitHub and away from other parts of the kit.
 You interact with it using the `npm run workspace:push` and `npm run workspace:pull` commands.

 #### project.config.js